 Through involvement you will gain valuable skills while you meet new people and involve yourself activities that you enjoy!
 We have many opportunities for you to start a student organization, take part in a leadership or professional development training, attend a family event or college-sponsored trip, participate in a community service program, join a recreation league or class, or even participate in student government!

 Student life can help you find your niche.
 We can help you find extra-curricular activities that are related to your classes as well as career goals or help you explore new areas of interest!

 The Ivy Tech Community College Podcast, "Our College, Your Voices," gives you an inside look of Indiana’s largest public postsecondary institution.
 Hosted by Kara Monroe, the College’s Provost and Senior Vice President, you will learn how Ivy Tech is building pathways for student success and a stronger Indiana.
 Be sure to follow Kara on Twitter at @KNMTweets.
 Subscribe wherever you get your podcasts.

-The Student Success Center connects students with the resources they need to succeed.
+The Center for Academic Success Coaching (formerly the Student Success Center) connects students with the resources they need to succeed.
 Connect with the Student Success Center regularly to...